fieldtrip/website/development/realtime/openbci.md

 #### Compilation

-On the command line, change to the ''realtime/src/acquisition/openbci'' directory and type ''make''.
+On the command line, change to the "realtime/src/acquisition/openbci" directory and type "make".
 Note that you might need to compile the buffer library first.

 ## Java implementation

-The directory ''realtime/src/acquisition/openbci/java'' contains an alternative application implemented in Java, which also copies the data from the serial interface to a FieldTrip buffer.
+The directory "realtime/src/acquisition/openbci/java" contains an alternative application implemented in Java, which also copies the data from the serial interface to a FieldTrip buffer.